boyratata/KiKo/README.md

     Kliko's modding tool
 </h1>

-This project is a personal endeavor aimed at improving and enhancing its functionality.
-While I am still in the process of development, I want to emphasize that this is an original creation, not a copy of any existing website.
+I'm working on a personal project to enhance a modding tool I forked.
+I'm still in the development phase, but I'm excited to focus on adding original features and improvements to make the user experience even better.

 ## Goals